 For starters, there’s a huge practicality aspect when considering a suit.
 Pants are easier than skirts, jackets provide warmth, and it’s one set so you don’t need to stress over coordinating an outfit.
 It’s a low maintenance and highly functional option.

 But even more importantly, suits still predominate in business and bring with them intrinsic feelings of strength and power.
-The can be thought of as a “suit of armor” – something we put on to walk into our meetings ready to demonstrate our force.
+They can be thought of as a “suit of armor” – something we put on to walk into our meetings, ready to demonstrate our force.

 Women are often intimidated by suiting because their mind conjures up images of shoulder pads and over-sized lapels from the 80s.
 But luckily the styles of today are much trendier and female oriented, often lending themselves from the boardroom straight into every day fashion.